AyoMoses1/Shachah/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank The entire Microverse team for the well documented and highly informative resources that helped me in building this project.
-Thanks!!!
+I would like to thank Cindy Shin for the awesome and inspiring design idea of this project.
+The design guidelines for this project was gotten from one of her most profound designs for a conference.
+Please find here a link the <a href="https://creativecommons.org/licenses/by-nc/4.0/legalcode">license</a>license, <a href="https://creativecommons.org/licenses/by-nc/4.0/#">disclaimer</a>and a link to the original <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">design</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>